 2 Tablespoon Shaoxing Wine Or Cooking Wine

 - Boil a large pot of water.
 Once the water is boiled, drop in your peeled cabbage leaves and let it cook for about 1 minute.
 You want to cook it to be just tender enough for you to roll but not fully cooked.

 - Remove cooked cabbage leaves and let them cool.
 While your cabbage leaves are cooling, make your fillings.

-- In a large mixing bowl, mix ground chicken, egg, Shaoxing wine, ground ginger, and ground garlic.
+- In a large mixing bowl, mix ground chicken (raw), egg, finely chopped mushroom (raw), Shaoxing wine, ground ginger, and ground garlic.
 Mix well.

 - In a large saute pan (make sure it has a lid), pour your sesame oil in and coat the pan's surface.